vic-ma/howtodismantle.github.io/_posts/2024-03-07-Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.md

 returns MAT001
 {% endhighlight %}

-Let's assume you don't know exactly how many items an array has, but you're interested in the last one.
-You can use the operator ":" to indicate a range and then count backwards by using the ordinal number "-1"
+Let's assume you want the last item in an array, but you don't know exactly how many items the array has.
+Well, you can use the `:` character to indicate a range, and then count backwards by using the ordinal number `-1`.

 {% highlight jpath %}
 order_items[-1:].material_no